PathPlanning/ORCA-algorithm/readme.md

 * `success_rate` — shows the percent of agents, which succeed their tasks;
 * `run_time` — shows the time of running of task;
 * `flow_time` — shows the sum of steps of all agents;
-* `makespan` — shows the maximum value of steps of amoung all agents;
+* `makespan` — shows the maximum value of steps of among all agents;
 * `collisions` — shows the number of collisions between agents while execution of task;
 * `collisions_obs` — shows the number of collisions between agents and static obstacles while execution of task;
 * `init_count` — shows the number of coordinated mode launches;